Multiple Dirichlet Series and Shifted Convolutions: Introduction

 \end{theorem} The coefficients $A(m), B(m)$ are constant on average and the length of this sum is $xy/Q$.
-Thus the Theorem gives the optimal square root of the length estimate when $y$ and $x$ are of comparable sizes.
-This is the case which is used in this paper.
-The ``correct" bound, as both $x$ and $y$ vary should be roughly $x^{1/2+ \epsilon}y^{1/2+\epsilon}$.
+Thus the Theorem gives a square root of the length estimate when $y$ and $x$ are of comparable sizes which, if we let $Q =1$, matches the trivial cancellation we expect to get if we treat $A(n)$ and $B(n)$ like random variables and heuristically factor the double sum as the product of two partial sums.
+The result becomes non-trivial when $Q^{1+\epsilon}\gg y = x$, which is the case which is relevant to this paper.
+This result could be considerably improved if one had further information about upper bounds for $Z_Q(s,w)$ in the region $\Re \, w \le 1$.
+(See Remark~\ref{remark:bottle}.)
+Such information is available from \cite{HLee}, but considering the length of the present work, such improvements are deferred to another paper.

+Analogous results can be obtained when $f$ and $g$ are replaced with other automorphic forms.
+Indeed, by considering the shifted convolution sums of Fourier coefficients of a theta function and a half-integral weight Eisenstein series, the second author, K\i{}ral, Kuan, and Li-Mei Lim were able to produce asymptotic counts of binary quadratic forms with square discriminants under certain constraints \cite{arxiv6}.

-One interesting aspect of the one and two variable shifted Dirichlet series discussed is that each has two incarnations: a Dirichlet series that converges locally normally in one range, and a spectral expansion that converges locally normally in a disjoint region.
-As one might expect, all the interesting information seems to be hidden in between in a ``critical strip" $1/2-k/2<\Re \, s <1$.
-In particular, the point $(1-k/2,1/2)$ lies inside this critical strip, and the ``correct" bound for $S_Q(x,y) $ would follow from an accurate estimate for $Z_Q(1-k/2,1/2)$.
+One interesting aspect of the one and two-variable shifted Dirichlet series discussed is that each has two incarnations: a Dirichlet series that converges locally normally in one range, and a spectral expansion that converges locally normally in a disjoint region.
+As one might expect, all the interesting information seems to be hidden in between in a ``critical strip" $\hf-\kt<\Re \, s <1$.
+In particular, the point $(1-\kt,\hf)$ lies inside this critical strip, and the ``correct" bound for $S_Q(x,y) $ would follow from an accurate estimate for $Z_Q(1-\kt,\hf)$.